Tips To Keep Your Water Pipes From Freezing This Winter

 hot water supply line can freeze just as a cold water supply line can freeze if the water is

-not running through the pipe and the water temperature in the pipe is cold.
+not running through the pipe and the water temperature in the pipe is cold. - Consider installing specific products made to insulate water pipes like a "pipe sleeve"

 or installing UL-listed "heat tape," "heat cable" or similar materials on exposed water